Trade in Services in ASEAN

 At present, ASEAN has concluded nine packages of commitments under the AFAS signed by the AEM through five rounds of negotiations since 1 January 1996.
 These packages provide for details of commitments of each ASEAN Member State in various services sectors and subsectors.

-In addition, there has also been five additional packages of commitments in financial services under the AFAS signed by the AFMM (the second, third, fourth, fifth and sixth Packages of Commitments of Financial Services under the AFAS) and six additional packages of commitments in air transport under the AFAS signed by the ATM (the fourth, fifth, sixth, seventh, eighth and ninth Packages of Commitments on Air Transport Services under the AFAS).
+In addition, there has also been six additional packages of commitments in financial services under the AFAS signed by the AFMM (the second, third, fourth, fifth, sixth and seventh Packages of Commitments of Financial Services under the AFAS) and six additional packages of commitments in air transport under the AFAS signed by the ATM (the fourth, fifth, sixth, seventh, eighth and ninth Packages of Commitments on Air Transport Services under the AFAS).

 All of these contribute to progressively deeper level and wider coverage of ASEAN Member States’ commitment to substantially eliminate restrictions to trade in services among them.
-They continue to work on further liberalising their trade in services to cover all sectors and modes of supply.
-Negotiations for the ASEAN Trade in Services Agreement (ATISA) are also on-going.
+Negotiations for the ASEAN Trade in Services Agreement (ATISA) are currently on-going.